 Chris Difford (rhythm guitar, vocals), Jools Holland (keyboards), Harry Kakoulli (bass), Gilson Lavis (drums), Glenn Tilbrook (lead guitar, vocals).
 Produced by John Cale except tracks A2/B1 produced by U.K. Squeeze; engineered by Greg Jackman, John Wood.

 Art direction by Michael Ross.
-Design by Nick marshall.
+Design by Nick Marshall.
 Photography by George Greenwood.

-Released on elpee in March 1978 in the UK (A&M, AMLH 68465) and on red vinyl elpee in the US (A&M, SP 4687).
-Re-issued on elpee, cassette and CD in the US (A&M, SP-3185).
+Released on elpee and cassette in March 1978 in the UK (A&M, AMLH 68465) and in May 1978* on red vinyl elpee in the US (A&M, SP/CS 4687). (*First appeared in 5/20/78 issue of Billboard.)

 - Re-issued on elpee in 1982 in the US (A&M, SP-3185).